NEAF LAB

 March 2025

-• Dr. Gungor Aydin's last paper spotlighted by PARSE Bioscience.
+• Dr. Gungor Aydin's last paper was spotlighted by PARSE Bioscience.
 Read the news here.

 • The NEAF lab did the first grant submission, yay!